-A Citizens’ Jury is taking place via Zoom for eight days from 19 to 22 January and 25 to 28 January from 1pm-5.30pm each day.
+A Citizens’ Jury took place via Zoom for eight days from 19 to 22 January and 25 to 28 January from 1pm-5.30pm each day.
 The Report of the Jury is now available to download here.
 The Jurors report is available here.
 You can also read more information about the Citizens’ Jury, e.g. recruitment, here.

 About the participants

 The participants were recruited by Citizens Juries c.i.c. during November and December 2020.
 The 18 adults selected broadly reflect Gloucestershire residents in relation to age, sex, ethnicity, educational attainment, geographical district, and employment status.

 The jury worked together to answer important questions about the Fit for the Future consultation.
 The public consultation on proposals for organising a number of specialist hospital services across the Cheltenham General and Gloucestershire Royal Hospital sites ran from 22 October til 17 December.
 The Interim Output of Consultation report can be found here.

 The online jury process was being led by skilled facilitators: Kyle Bozentko and Sarah Atwood of the Jefferson Center.